pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

 1. Create an **OAuth App** in GitHub based on the configuration described in this [Backstage documentation](https://backstage.io/docs/auth/github/provider).
-   GitHub Apps are not yet supported.
+   GitHub Apps are not supported.
 For more information about creating an OAuth App in GitHub, see the [GitHub documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).

    These values appear in your `app-config.yaml` or `app-config.local.yaml` for local development.